C# - Interface

 In the human world, a contract between the two or more humans binds them to act as per the contract.
 In the same way, an interface includes the declarations of related functionalities.
 The entities that implement the interface must provide the implementation of declared functionalities.

-keyword.
+In C#, an interface can be defined using the interface keyword.
 An interface can contain declarations of methods, properties, indexers, and events.
-However, it cannot contain fields, auto-implemented properties.
+However, it cannot contain instance fields.

 The following interface declares some basic functionalities for the file operations.